 The stay-at-home restrictions imposed in response to the COVID-19 pandemic led many traditional brick-and-mortar retailers to temporarily close their stores, while online retailers, such as us, continued to operate.
-While we have benefited from increased sales as a result of a shift toward online shopping as customers stayed home, reduced sales through Culture Kings experiential stores has contributed to lower gross margins.
-We may not continue to benefit from this trend toward online shopping, however, after the pandemic subsides, and some or all of the increases in demand for our products during the pandemic may be temporary.
+We benefitted from a shift toward online shopping as customers stayed home.
+We may not continue to benefit from this trend, however, after the pandemic subsides, and some or all of the increases in demand for our products during the pandemic may be temporary.
 It is difficult to ascertain with precision how much of our recent growth is attributable to the stay-at-home restrictions imposed in response to the COVID-19 pandemic, and there can be no assurances that these positive trends during the COVID-19 pandemic will be sustained through the remainder of the pandemic or in the future.
 If the positive impacts of the COVID-19 pandemic on our business are not sustained through the remainder of the pandemic or in the future, or if customers' purchases decline more than expected, our results of operations would be adversely impacted.